By Jack Nestell & Dr. David Olson

 This book brings together knowledge gained from a unique combination of years of academic research related to ERP systems with years of experience from a practitioner’s perspective.
 Each year, organizations spend billions of dollars to implement, manage, and maintain ERP systems.
 A simple browse through the internet demonstrates how challenging ERP implementations can be.
 Success rates are often quite low with time, cost, and effort typically running above what was planned and often significantly so.
 Read the Forward by Ron J. West.

-Jack G. Nestell
+Dr. Jack G. Nestell

 - CIO, Board Member and Advisor, Executive Director of IT, Vice President of IT, IT Security Officer, IT business advisor and consultant, and ERP speaker.